joshhanley/livewire-autocomplete-demo/README.md

-## Livewire Playground

-This is just a basic repository with Laravel, Livewire, Alpine, and Tailwind installed for quick testing purposes.
+# Livewire Autocomplete Demo

+This is demonstration of how you can use [Livewire Autocomplete](https://github.com/joshhanley/livewire-autocomplete) in a Laravel app.

 ## How to use

-There is a component already setup called main and it can be accessed on the base route (`/`).
+There is a component already setup called `main` and it can be accessed on the base route (`/`).

 It is stored at `app/Http/Livewire/Main.php` and `resources/views/livewire/main.blade.php`.

-Create any other components/ models/ code that is necessary to setup the example.

 ## How to install

-1. Clone the `master` branch of this repo
+1. Clone the `main` branch of this repo
 2. Run `composer install`
-3. Copy any code into `main` (see above)
+3. Copy and configure `.env`
+4. Setup and configure a database
+5. Run `php artian migrate --seed`
-4. Open site in browser and go to `/`
+6. Open site in browser and go to `/`

-## Details

-Laravel 8 is installed.

-Livewire `^2.3` is installed and configured in `layouts/app.blade.php`.

-Tailwind `^2.0` and Alpine `^2.0` are both pulled in via CDN in `layouts/app.blade.php`.